 Read the class story from Day 4.
 Discuss illustrations that would be appropriate for the cover.
-Distribute individual copies of the class story.
-The children use crayons, markers, and/or craft materials to decorate covers.
+Distribute individual copies.
+Children use crayons, markers, and/or craft materials to decorate covers.
 Staple the covers to the story copies.
-Place a copy of the story in the classroom library.
+Create a copy for the classroom library.